- BASEBALL HQ -

 So I guess that’s why this little website project thingy took off.
 Strategies like the LIMA Plan helped to break things open early.
 We had our share of challenges, from the rise of free services, to industry consolidations, to the volatile evolution of the hobby itself.
 There is a whole book in there.
 I might even write it one day.

 But BaseballHQ.com is still here.
 That’s a tribute to its loyal audience, many of whom have been on this ride from the beginning.
-I’m grateful to Rick, who I no longer hate (he’s actually become a true life-long friend) as well as to Ray and Brent, who’ve taken over the reins with aplomb.
+I’m grateful to Rick, who I no longer hate (he’s actually become a true friend) as well as to Ray Murphy and Brent Hershey, who’ve taken over the reins with aplomb.
 I also want to give a special shout-out to an under-appreciated group of contributors.
 They weathered my ridiculous screening process and are the only current contributors who can say that they’ve worked for BaseballHQ.com in two different centuries.
 My 1999 hires: Patrick Davitt, Doug Dennis, Frank Noto, Mike Shears, Rod Truesdell, and Ray and Brent.
 Amazing.

 HQ breeds loyalty.
 I suppose that’s the strongest statement about my legacy that I could write.